CovidLP/PandemicLP/README.md

 ## V8 dependency upon building from source

 Current version of rstan depends on the V8 JavaScript libraries.
 In order to install rstan, you might require to install it in your Unix-based system.
+On Windows, you might need to install R package V8 from the CRAN binaries by running `install.packages("V8")`.

 ## If installation fails on Mac OS